juszjusz/coordinating-quantifiers/README.md

 as the cumulative level, i.e. language effectiveness measured as a discriminative success.
 In the following sections the tuning and the execution of the simulation will be described.
 ## Build
 In order to run program you will need python ver.
-2.7 with following dependencies:
+2.7 with the following dependencies:

 ## Basic Setup and Execution